sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Speaking io](https://speaking.io/) : Tips for public speaking

 ## Watch others code
-- [Education Ecosystem](https://www.education-ecosystem.com) : screencast of people building application, websites, games, etc.
+- [Education Ecosystem](https://www.education-ecosystem.com) : screencast of people building applications, websites, games, etc.
 - [Twitch.tv](https://www.twitch.tv/directory/game/Science%20%26%20Technology) : The programming community of twitch.

 ## What should a programmer know
 - [GitHub.com Build software better, together](https://github.com) : Place to showcase your project and collaborate with others.
-(Must know Git in order to use it effectively)
+(Must know Git to use it effectively)
 - [Gitlab offers free unlimited (private) repositories and unlimited collaborators](https://about.gitlab.com)
 - [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : article for knowing what our level as a programmer is.